 Leave the tourist office, and to the right of the castle is a small street called Kraanlei.
 At no. 13 is Julie’s House, where you can get an excellent cup of coffee, and something tasty from a huge range of cinnamon rolls, scones, pancakes, muffins, cupcakes …

 You are now ready to start exploring Gent!
 The city walk is excellent.
 It takes you to 24 sights.
 You can go at your own pace and take the whole day on the walk, stopping off at the major sights and spending time looking around them in more detail.
 Or you can use it as an overview, and bookmark those sights that you want to return to in the afternoon.

 Here are some of the highlights.

-St Bavo’s Cathedral (above) has the added attraction of being home to the most important work in Flemish art history: the Adoration of the Mystic Lamb by the Van Eyck brothers, which you can see (no photos allowed).
-I did go and see it, and will tell you about it in a future post.
+St Bavo’s Cathedral has the added attraction of being home to arguably the most important work in Flemish art history: the Adoration of the Mystic Lamb by the Van Eyck brothers, which you can see.

 Not everything in Gent is centuries old.
 The City Pavilion was built in 2012:

 I spent all morning on the walk.
 I had arrived in Gent pretty early (9 a.m.), and by the time I’d been to the tourist office and Julie’s it was 10 a.m.
 I then spent three hours getting up to no. 21 on the city walk, and then it was time for lunch.